m3o/docs/pages/concepts/platform.markdown

 ## Pricing

-Dev is a free environment for small projects and individual developers.
-This might be great for getting something up and running super fast.
-Maybe spin up a cool side project and show it off on HackerNews.

-Our paid `platform` environment is a secure, scalable and supported production environment billed on a subscription pricing plan of $35/user/month.
+Our paid Business plan is a secure, scalable and supported production environment billed on a subscription pricing plan of $45/user/month.
 For that you get the ability to deploy upto 10 services with 2x the resource limits of Dev, invite 5 people to collaborate with, support for private git repos and secure public api endpoints for your services.
 This includes support and business day response times.